metio/pasejo/tests/cmd/help/pasejo-store-set-default.md

 $ pasejo store help set-default
 Mark a store as default

-Usage: pasejo store set-default <ALIAS>
+Usage: pasejo store set-default <NAME>

 Arguments:
-  <ALIAS>  The alias of the store to use as default
+  <NAME>  The name of the store to use as default

 Options:
   -h, --help  Print help